MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/index.md

 ## Azure hybrid service regional support

-The Windows Admin Center gateway can be registered in both public and private Azure clouds.
-Today, we support gateway registration in Azure Global, Azure China, and Azure US Government.
-When your gateway is registered, Windows Admin Center assumes that all other Azure operations, including the use of Azure hybrid services, will be done in that cloud.
+You can register the Windows Admin Center gateway in both public and private Azure clouds.
+Today, Microsoft supports gateway registration in Azure Global, Azure China, and Azure US Government.
+When you register a gateway, Windows Admin Center assumes that all other Azure operations, including the use of Azure hybrid services, will be performed in that cloud.

 The regional support for each Azure hybrid service is different.
-Broadly, these are the clouds supported for each Azure hybrid service in Windows Admin Center:
+Broadly, the following table shows the clouds supported for each Azure hybrid service in Windows Admin Center:

 | Azure hybrid service | Azure global | Azure China | Azure US Government |
 | ------------- | ------ | ------ | ------ |